 By law a landlord can request you to take out insurance in France to cover water damage, fire, explosion and – in some cases – against theft.
 If requested and you fail to present proof of insurance each year, the landlord has grounds to evict you (if there’s a lease clause) or buy the insurance on your behalf and seek reimbursement from you.

 If you have children, you will also typically be limited to the school in the catchment area where you live, unless granted special permission by the local mairie.
 This might be a consideration when choosing a home in France.
 Read how to choose a school in France, how the French education system works, and about international schools in France.

 Check out local transport facilities and work out the quickest (and nicest) routes for your regular journeys.
-Discover what sports facilities, cinemas or other entertainments are nearby so you can be sure to have accecss to programmes of activities and events to start socialising.
+Discover what sports facilities, cinemas or other entertainment are nearby so you can be sure to have access to programs of activities and events to start socializing.